 Youth and Community Leadership

-Youth and Community Leadership explores national and global challenges that impact youth and other communities, and ways to create meaningful change.
+Youth and Community Leadership explores national and global challenges that impact today’s youth and our communities, and looks at ways to create meaningful change through leadership.

 Youth and Community Leadership minor

 For the minor in the Bachelor of Arts, Commerce, Digital Screen, Health Sciences, Science, Social and Environmental Sustainability, or Sport Coaching, complete the following courses:

 Develop skills in leadership, entrepreneurship, project management, bicultural competence, collaboration, and community engagement to get you ready for a career with youth and community.
 What you will learn can be applied to community leadership worldwide.